Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 Bone conduction technology has been invented to allow you to hear ambient noise.
 The sound vibrates through facial bones, leaving the ear canal free.
 Of course, that means you don’t get any noise isolation.

 This is great for cyclists who can hear what is on the road while wearing headphones.
-8 hours of playtime is pretty good for all kinds of cycling tours, even if you go on longer journeys.
+8 hours of listening time is pretty good for all kinds of cycling tours, even if you go on longer journeys.